-The Board adopted new Regents' Rule 50702 set forth on Pages 18 - 19, regarding the confidentiality and security of education records subject to FERPA, to ensure that The University of Texas System and U. T. System institutions have internal policies that incorporate the U.S. Department of Education recommendations for best practices with respect to ensuring the privacy and security of student education records and that are crafted to ensure consistent and effective compliance with FERPA.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Executive Vice Chancellor for Health Affairs, and the Vice Chancellor and General Counsel that the Regents' Rules and Regulations be amended to add new Rule 50702, titled Confidentiality and Security of Education Records Subject to the Family Educational Rights and Privacy Act (FERPA) to ensure that U. T. System institutions and U. T. System have internal policies that incorporate the U.S. Department of Education recommendations for best practices with respect to ensuring the privacy and security of student education records and that are crafted to ensure consistent and effective compliance with the Family Educational Rights and Privacy Act (FERPA).

 FERPA is a federal law (20 U.S.C. § 1232g; 34 CFR Part 99) that protects the privacy of student education records.
-The law applies to all secondary institutions of education that receive funds under an applicable program of the U.S. Department of Education.
+The law applies to all secondary institutions of education that receive funds under an applicable program of the U.S. Department of Education (DOE).
 Student education records are defined very broadly by FERPA to include any record maintained by the institution that is directly related to a student who is in attendance (or records made while that student was in attendance) at the institution.
 FERPA applies to all such records, even if the student is no longer in attendance unless the student is deceased.
-Generally, schools must have written permission from the student to release any personally identifiable information derived from a student's education record.
+Generally, schools must have written permission from the student to release any personally identifiable information (PII) derived from a student's education record.

-However, within the institution, any administrator, faculty, or staff members who require access to a student education records to perform his or her official duties may have access.
-In addition, the Board of Regents and officials and staff of the offices that comprise U. T. System Administration are authorized, as "State Education Authorities" (SEAs) as defined by FERPA, to access a U. T. System institution's student education records as needed to exercise their official duties to provide oversight and support to the institutions and to exercise their respective legal obligations to evaluate and audit the institutions' federal or state educational programs.
+However, within the institution, any administrator, faculty or staff members who require access to a student education records to perform his or her official duties may do so.
+In addition, the Board of Regents and officials and staff of the offices that comprise U. T. System Administration are authorized, as "State Education Authorities" (SEAs) as defined by FERPA, to access a U. T. System institution's student education records as needed to exercise their official duties to provide oversight and support to the institutions and to exercise their respective legal obligations to evaluate and audit the institutions federal or state educational programs.